 - In a mixer, beat butter and sugar with mixer 2-3 minutes until fluffy.

-- Reduce speed to lowest setting and gradually add in flour mixture.
+- Reduce speed to lowest setting and gradually add in flour mixture from step 3.

 - Divide dough in half.